ckarwin/AMEGO_X_Simulations/README.md

 # GRB170817A Simulations <br />
 The goal is to simulate the GRB source GRB170817A together with the background.
-The main objective is to obtain the lightcurve of the source.
-We will first simulate the events using Cosima, then we will simulate the event reconstruction using Revan, and finally we will perform the image reconstruction using Mimrec.<br />
+The main objective is to obtain the light curve of the source.
+We will first simulate the events using Cosima, then we will simulate the event reconstruction using Revan, and finally we will analyze the simulated data using Mimrec.<br />